Five Pillars of Islam

-The Five Pillars of Islam (DIN أركان الإسلام; also DIN أركان الدين "pillars of the religion") are fundamental practices in Islam, particularly Sunni Islam, considered to be obligatory acts of worship for all Muslims.
-They are summarized in the hadith of Gabriel.
-The Sunni and Shia agree on the basic details of the performance and practice of these acts, but Shia denominations may have their own lists of pillars that differ from the Sunni five, such as the Twelver Ancillaries of the Faith (consisting of four pillars and six obligatory acts) and the Ismaili Seven Pillars.
-The five pillars are: profession of faith (Shahada), prayer (Salah), almsgiving (Zakat), fasting in the month of Ramadan (Sawm), and pilgrimage to Mecca (Hajj).
+The Five Pillars of Islam (DIN أركان الإسلام; also DIN أركان الدين "pillars of the religion") are fundamental practices in Islam, considered to be obligatory acts of worship for all Muslims.
+They form the foundation of Islamic religious practice and consist of the shahada (profession of faith), salah (prayer), zakat (almsgiving), sawm (fasting during Ramadan), and hajj (pilgrimage to Mecca).
+Although the Five Pillars are particularly emphasized in Sunni Islam, Shia Muslims also recognize these practices as fundamental to Islam, while their classification and detailed formulation may differ.

 Translation of Rukn

 The word rukn in Arabic refers to the corner of a building and the pillars are called umud.
 It is also used to refer to the basic elements or first principles of something.
 The arkan in military terms refers to the general staff.
 Thus, the translation "five principles of Islam" is more accurate than "five pillars of Islam."

-Overview of the Five Pillars of Islam
+Overview

 The ritual obligations of Muslims are called the Five Pillars.
 They are acknowledged and practiced by Muslims throughout the world, notwithstanding their disparities.
 They are viewed as compulsory for individuals who genuinely wish to pursue a life like that which Islamic prophet Muhammad led.
 Like other religions, Islam holds certain practices to be standard; however, that does not imply that all individuals who regard themselves as Muslims necessarily observe them.
 Individual participation can vary depending on the individual's faith; for example, not every individual prays every day, keeps the fast, performs the Hajj, or donates extensively to charity.
-There are also Muslim communities such as Alevis who reject the Five Pillars but follows Four Doors system.
+There are also Muslim communities such as Alevis who reject the Five Pillars but follow Four Doors system.

 Shortly after the Muslim Arabs conquered new terrains, they started raising mosques and castles and commissioning different commemorations and artifacts as articulations of their faith and culture.
 The religious practice of Islam, which signifies "submission to God", depends on fundamentals that are known as the Five Pillars.
 Each of the five pillars is alluded to in the Quran, though in various chapters (suwar).
 Further insights concerning these commitments are given in the Hadith.